-By Jim Fox, PEP Committee Chair
+By Jim Fox, former PEP Section Chair

 In 1983, the AAVSO developed a photoelectric photometry (PEP) observing program, targeting variable stars of all types that exhibit a small amplitude of variation, often less than one magnitude.
 In order to participate, you need an equatorially driven telescope of at least 6-inch aperture and a photoelectric photometer.
 Current program participants use photometers ranging from the solid state SSP-3 to precision PMT instruments.
 Using your equipment, you can produce data as accurate as that generated in professional observatories, and you will be contributing new and valuable knowledge to the astronomical community.

 Since each type photometer may operate differently, we assume that you know the basic operation of your instrument and have at least a rudimentary knowledge of photometry.
 Most AAVSO program observations are made in the Johnson (V) band using a standardized V filter and the technique known as differential photometry.
 This method compares the brightness of the variable to the brightness of a star of known magnitude.
 See one of the references listed below for a general description of photometers and variable star photoelectric photometry.
 If your interest lies in infrared PEP, see the IR program description.

 A "PEP Observation" for the AAVSO program consists of a sequence of individual observations, called deflections, of the target variable star, a designated comparison star, a check star, and the sky background near each star.
 (The term deflection is a carry-over from the early days of photometry when the photometer output deflected a needle of a meter or a pen on a strip-chart.
 Today, many photometers display a digital readout related to measured brightness.)
 The check star is used to "check" that the comparison star itself is not an unsuspected variable!
 A list of PEP program target, comparison, and check stars is available here.